-No credible evidence to support cardiac risk of testosterone therapyMay 5th, 2014 in Health /
+No credible evidence to support cardiac risk of testosterone therapyMay 5, 2014 in Medicine & Health / Health

 Recent articles in the scientific literature and mass media that question the use of testosterone (T) therapy to treat T deficiency, or "low T," and assert the cardiovascular risks of T therapy, are flawed, according to a provocative Guest Editorial in Journal of Men's Health.